Best Compression Socks of 2024

 Level of Compression

-For everyday and athletic use, the best compression socks, including the Outway Flagship Knee High Compression, will offer mild to moderate compression, with a maximum of 20 to 30 mmHg of pressure.
+For everyday and athletic use, the best compression socks, including the Outway Flagship Knee High Compression, offer mild to moderate compression, with a maximum of 20 to 30 mmHg of pressure.
 Some socks have the same amount of compression throughout.
 These usually have a lower compression level, less than 15 mmHg, and are made to be worn all day by those who want a bit more support but not a full-on compression sock.

 The majority of performance compression socks made for running feature graduated compression.
 This means that the sock has more compression and is tighter near the foot and ankle, and the compression decreases higher up the leg in the calf.
 In socks with a numerical compression grading listed, this will mean that the pressure around the ankle would be 20 to 30 mmHg, and the pressure around the calf decreases to 15 to 20 mmHg.
-This compression gradient helps to squeeze the tissues lower down in the leg to improve blood flow upward.
-The graduated compression prevents excessive pressure on the calf muscles.

 Materials

-The materials used in the best compression socks for running will be similar to those used in non-compression running and performance socks, just in different ratios to provide the additional compression and elasticity needed.
-Polyester, nylon, Lycra, and spandex are the most common material blends.
-Some companies use proprietary fabrics, such as those with copper-containing fibers or different synthetic blends, but the primary function remains the same.
-The Rockay Vigor Compression Socks is made from 100% recycled materials.
-Another frequently seen sock material that can also be found in the compression world is merino wool.
-Wool is well known for its durability, moisture control, and odor-repelling abilities, so it is a very popular sock material amongst runners.
-Whatever the sock style and material you prefer, there is likely a compression sock to make your feet and legs comfortable and happy.
+Merino wool is another frequently seen sock material in the compression world.
+Wool is well known for its durability, moisture control, and odor-repelling abilities, so it is a very popular sock material among runners.
+Whatever the sock style and material you prefer, a compression sock is likely to make your feet and legs comfortable and happy.

 Comfort